Debra Wood, RN

 There are many theories, though.
 For example, some people may inherit certain genes that make them more likely to abuse drugs.
-Another theory is that people learn how to use drugs by copying the behavior of others.
+Another theory is that people learn how to use drugs by copying the behavior of others, especially their parents.
 Also, changes that happen in the brain due to long-term drug use may reinforce a person's desire to keep using drugs.

 Drug abuse and addiction are more common in young men but can occur in anyone at any age.
 Other factors that may increase the risk of drug abuse and addiction include:

 It is common for a person to deny drug abuse and addiction.